Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: Economical DE-sequences

-We say that a DE-sequence $\sigma$ is {\it cheap} if there exists a cover of $\sigma$ of value at most $2m\ell(\sigma)$.
-Note that any sequence of deletions is a cheap DE-sequence, hence the following holds by Meshulam's Theorem. \begin{obs} Suppose there is no cheap DE-sequence starting with graph $G^*$.
-Then every edge of $G^*$ is explodable. \end{obs}

-In practice we often demonstrate that a DE-sequence $\sigma$ is cheap by exhibiting a cover that is a subset of the union of at most $2t$ blocks.
-Recall that the value of any block is at most $m$ and hence any proper subset of an $\alpha$-hyperedge is a block.
+We say that a DE-sequence $\sigma$ is {\it cheap} if there exists a cover of $\sigma$ of value at most $2\alpha T \ell(\sigma)$.
+Note that any sequence of deletions is a cheap DE-sequence of length $0$, hence by Meshulam's Theorem, if there is no cheap DE-sequence starting with graph $G^*$, every edge of $G^*$ is explodable.
+The example above, of an explosion $e^pf^q$ with $|e\cap f| \geq 2$, is a cheap DE-sequence of length $1$, since $e\cup f$ is the union of two blocks.
+In practice we often demonstrate that a DE-sequence $\sigma$ is cheap by exhibiting a cover that is a subset of the union of at most $2\ell (\sigma)$ blocks.